 Binary Convolutional neural network by XNOR.AI

-Great idea to save memory and computation by different type number representation.
-Convolutional neural network are expensive for its memory needs, specific HW and computational power.
-This simple trick is able to bring this networks to less power devices..
+Binary Convolutional neural network by XNOR.AIGreat idea to save memory and computation by different type number representation.
+Convolutional neural networks are expensive for its memory needs, specific HW and computational power.
+This simple trick is able to bring this networks to less power devices.

 I am thinking about this.
-Let me know in comments how unique is this solution.
-In automotive industry on embedded HW solutions close to this one already exist..
+Let me know in the comments how unique is this solution.
+In the automotive industry embedded HW solutions close to this one already exist..
 In convolution layers is this unique, I guess.

-In GPU there is different types of registers to be able calculate FLOAT16 faster than FLOAT32 bit representation.
-This basically brings something like represent Real 32 bits number as Binary number.
-This bring the 32x memory saving information.
-Say in other way, They are introduce approximation of Y=WX
+In GPU there is different types of registers to be able to calculate FLOAT16 faster than FLOAT32 bit representation.
+This basically brings something like representing Real 32-bit numbers as a Binary number.
+This brings the 32x memory-saving information.
+Say in another way, They introduce an approximation of Y=WX

-This could be input vector x multiply by w weight metrics for each
+This could be input vector x multiplied by w weight metrics for each

 Binary representation Binary field in C

-I am going more deeper into this technology..
-Let me introduce some operation with binary arrays in C..
-This is exciting area.
+I am going deeper into this technology..
+Let me introduce some operations with binary arrays in C..
+This is an exciting area.
 Not so special.
 Maybe you are programming only in higher languages like Java, python and how to set only one particular bit in C should be interesting for you.
 It is for me..
 There is no direct support for this..

-int A[2]; when your int is size of 32 bit, You have two integers array..
+int A[2]; when your int is a size of 32-bit, You have two integers array.
 You can store 64 bits.
-If you represented image in only black and white is quite limited to represent good features.
-If you represented this for each color and convolution filters.
+If you represent an image in only black and white is quite limited to representing good features.
+If you represented this for each color and convolution filter.
 The representation is not so boring..

 One convolution layer should be stored in memory size / 32.